dokku/dokku-rabbitmq/README.md

 dokku rabbitmq:link other_service playground
 ```

-It is possible to change the protocol for rabbitmq_url by setting the environment variable rabbitmq_database_scheme on the app.
+It is possible to change the protocol for `RABBITMQ_URL` by setting the environment variable `RABBITMQ_DATABASE_SCHEME` on the app.
 Doing so will after linking will cause the plugin to think the service is not linked, and we advise you to unlink before proceeding.

 ```shell
 dokku config:set playground RABBITMQ_DATABASE_SCHEME=amqp2
 dokku rabbitmq:link lolipop playground
 ```

-This will cause rabbitmq_url to be set as:
+This will cause `RABBITMQ_URL` to be set as:

 ```
 amqp2://lolipop:SOME_PASSWORD@dokku-rabbitmq-lolipop:5672/lolipop